knetikmedia/knetikcloud-csharp-net20-client/docs/UsersRelationshipsApi.md

 <a name="updateuserrelationship"></a>
 # **UpdateUserRelationship**
-> ModelUserRelationshipResource UpdateUserRelationship (long? id, ModelUserRelationshipResource relationship)
+> UserRelationshipResource UpdateUserRelationship (long? id, UserRelationshipResource relationship)

 Update a user relationship